microsoft/i-Code/i-Code-Doc/README.md

 bash scripts/finetune_rvlcdip.sh   # Finetuning on RVLCDIP
 ```

-Download [Duebenchmark](https://github.com/due-benchmark/baselines) and follow its procedure to preprocess the data
+Download [Duebenchmark](https://github.com/due-benchmark/baselines) and follow its procedure to preprocess the data.

 The training code adapted to our framework is hosted at benchmarker by running:

 ```
 bash scripts/finetune_duebenchmark.sh   # Finetuning on DUE Benchmark, Switch tasks by changing path to the dataset
 ```

 Evaluation of the output generation can be evaluated by [Duebenchmark due_evaluator](https://github.com/due-benchmark/evaluator)

 ### Model Checkpoints